tjvantoll/articles/nativescript/app-sync/article.md

 It’s worth noting that NativeScript AppSync is based on Microsoft’s CodePush project, which has been used by thousands of developers to deploy and update iOS applications.

-> **NOTE**: Apple has made it clear that they don’t want your apps showing update dialogs to users, so once again, make sure you’re not using `InstallMode.IMMEDIATE` on iOS.
+> **NOTE**: Apple has made it clear that they don’t want your apps showing update dialogs to users, so once again, make sure you’re not using `InstallMode.IMMEDIATE` on App-Store-distributed iOS apps.

 ## What else can AppSync do?